sh1670/code-a-clock/index.md

 ## Simple Text Clock
-This is a very simple text-only clock, a good starting point:
+This is a very simple text-only clock, a good starting point for creating your own clock:
 ```java
 void setup() {
   size(170, 40);